MAEKAN Classroom Audio Stories — Part 4: Production

 When you’re recording audio out in the field,

-• Big to Small: If you’re recording for coverage, that is, you’re trying to get comprehensive coverage of a given location, you could approach it in the same way you would when taking video or photos: you start with a very wide shot and once you’re satisfied with your capture, you get progressively closer until you’re focused on the fine details.
-Elphick tends to record the wide shots in stereo (Left and Right tracks) to capture a broader picture, but records in mono for individual sounds.
+- Big to Small: If you’re recording for coverage, that is, you’re trying to get comprehensive coverage of a given location, you could approach it in the same way you would taking video or photos: you start with a very wide shot and once you’re satisfied with your capture, you get progressively smaller until you’re focused on the fine details.

-• Especially for field recording, always keep your headphones in to monitor the sound.
+- Especially for field recording, always keep your headphones in to monitor the sound.
 To not do so would be like shooting a picture without framing it in the screen or viewfinder.
-Exceptions: in hazardous areas.

-• When recording with other people, ask subjects to repeat statements if you really need to, but don’t constantly coach or interrupt them.
+- When recording with other people, ask them to repeat statements if you really need, but don’t constantly coach or interrupt them.

 If you have any questions or feedback on this episode or series, drop us a line at email@example.com.